salrashid123/tpm2/README.md

 - `encrypte_decrypt_aes`:  encrypt and decrypt with aes key on tpm

+- `keyfile-go-tpm-tools`: use go-tpm's direct api with `go-tpm-keyfiles` and `go-tpm-tools.client.Key`

+- `simulator_swtpm_tcpdump`: run a software tpm locally use tcpdump to decode traffic with wireshark

+- `tpm_encrypted_session`: demonstrate session encryption to protect cpu->tpm bus interface

 - `encrypte_decrypt_aes_with_session`:  encrypt decrypt with aes with a pcr and password policy

 - `tpm_import_external_rsa`: Import external RSA key to TPM; decrypt data with TPM (`tpm2_import, tpm2_load, tpm2_rsadecrypt`)